kopius/tic-tac-toe/README.md

 have to finish games whose eventual outcome is already obvious.

 <!--
-Document your planning and tell a story about your development process and problem-solving strategy.

--link to planning docs
--tell story
 -talk about how i started by communicating with the API, instead of leaving that until the end. this informed how I wrote the game logic, ensuring that my front end handled game state in a way that made it easy to patch game updates to the